 For more information on the benefits of flexible seating arrangements in the classroom and for a sneak peek into some inspiring classrooms read our blog A Student-Designed Flexible Seating Classroom Tour.

 When it comes to IKEA hacks for the classroom, it’s not just about being practical and organised.
 Sometimes, it’s about bringing something homely to the classroom, adding some warmth and inspiring imaginations!

-I love this FLISAT Doll’s house/wall shelf (and have one in my daughters bedroom).
-I hadn’t considered using it the classroom before I spotted this from @thealchemicalclassroom!
+I love this FLISAT doll’s house/wall shelf (and have one in my daughter’s bedroom).
+I hadn’t considered using it in the classroom before I spotted this from @thealchemicalclassroom!
 What a brilliant idea to add props and figures to the display to inspire reading and writing.
 IKEA Hacks are the best.

 IKEA Hacks – Parent Communication Board